Newsman/Magento-Newsman/README.md

 4. Copy the *"app/etc/modules/Newsman_Newsletter.xml"* to your "app/etc/modules/" shop directory.

 5. Copy the content of the *"app/locale"* directory to the same location in your application.

+6. Copy 'newsmanfetch.php' to your magento root directory.

 ## Magento Connect installation:
 In your Magento admin panel, go to **System > Magento Connect > Magento Connect Manager** and follow the usual installation flow.